 The combination of those two things helps the brain filter out senses that are distracting the mind and allows the brain to focus on what actually requires concentration.

-People With Behavioral and Emotional Issues
+Can Fidget Rings Benefit People With Behavioral and Emotional Issues?

 The third group of people Dr. Claflin identified were people that struggle with behavioral and emotional issues.